brillout/awesome-universal-rendering/readme.template.md

 - **Directly render to HTML**
   <br/>
-  Most modern view libraries (React, Vue, Angular, ...) can directly render to HTML (instead of rendering to the DOM).
+  Most modern view libraries (React, Vue, Angular, ...) can render views to HTML (instead of rendering to the DOM).
   (E.g. a React component can be rendered to HTML with `require('react-dom/server').renderToStaticMarkup()`.)
 - **Render to HTML via headless browser**
   <br/>